 Note regarding dinners:

 In Reykjavik, the dinner is on your own.
-There are many restaurants for both fast food and a fine a la carte dining in Iceland's capital.
-The Árhús Cottages and Stracta Hotel in South Iceland offer a limited a la carte menu with a selection of fish, meat and vegetarian as main course.
+There are many restaurants for both fast food and fine a la carte dining in Iceland's capital.
+The Árhús Cabins and Stracta Hotel in South Iceland offer a limited a la carte menu with a selection of fish, meat and vegetarian as the main course.
 Lunch stops are made at small country restaurants or petrol station diners.